anonymokata/44e80260-1079-11ea-a408-dae07f9094e2/README.md

 ======
 Description
 -------------------------------
 This project, a grocery point-of-sale system, was built with Java program language.
-It is a showcase that implements business logic to calculate grocery checkout pre-tax total price by scanning or entering items in terms of weight and quantity.
+It is a showcase that implements business logic to calculate grocery checkout pre-tax total price by scanning or entering items and tested the outcome with Junit.

 Usage
 -------------